mishwani7/MindScreen-AI/README.md

 ## 💖 Support the Project

-If you find MindScreen AI helpful and would like to support its development, consider sponsoring the project!
+If you find MindScreen AI helpful and would like to support its development, consider buying me a coffee!
 Your support helps:

 - 🔧 **Maintain and improve** existing features
 - 🆕 **Develop new screening tools** (GAD-7, ASRS, etc.)